The Fucking Cunts Treat Us Like Pricks: Obscenity controversy

-Reception
+Critical reception

 Shortly after the album was released, the band stated in a fanzine interview:

 "...the reaction to The Fucking Cunts Treat Us Like Pricks has actually distanced us from punk rock, because most punks, in Britain at least, haven't liked it.
 But judging from letters and people we've come into contact with, people who aren't into punk have really liked it.

 We'd never put out anything that we didn't feel was up to scratch, musically or lyrically.
 I think that record is amazing.
 There's a lot of people who don't like that record because it's not based in rock and roll."

 Singer Colin Latter would subsequently describe the album as "...rubbish.
 A total waste of time."

 A review in Maximum Rocknroll stated:

 "On this bizarre and surprising double album, FLUX alternates between strangely mixed, highly inflammatory hardcore attacks and bursts of industrial noise.
 Most of the material here is rather unpleasant listening, though the vitriolic lyrics and some of the studio effects are remarkably compelling.
 I’m not sure whether I like it or not, but it’s certainly challenging."

 The New Musical Express review of the album included: "This heroically ugly double LP has very little to do with 'punk'.
 It's a vast dog-eared canvas of sounds and visions in revolt, Thatcher's Britain force fed into a swollen stomach and the resultant vomit recorded on vinyl."

 The 1992 book The Guinness Who's Who of Indie and New Wave Music described the album as "little short of a directionless cacophony".

 In 2013, Uncut magazine suggested that the album was "seemingly rejecting music as a bourgeois conceit".

 The 2016 The Wire magazine primer stated that:

-"At any given moment you could persuade yourself it was a visionary masterpiece, or a directionless disaster, and then persuade yourself of the opposite within two minutes... [the album] felt if not quite like self-sabotage, at least an attempt to shake off the misery of the present by creatining something unrepeatable, impossible to assimilate."
+"At any given moment you could persuade yourself it was a visionary masterpiece, or a directionless disaster, and then persuade yourself of the opposite within two minutes... [the album] felt if not quite like self-sabotage, at least an attempt to shake off the misery of the present by creating something unrepeatable, impossible to assimilate."

 Also in 2016, writer and academic Nigel Ball reflected on how the release had influenced him as a teenager:

 "...why have I picked this record out as changing my perspective of just what music can be?
 Firstly because it taught me the value of not rejecting something on first listen — I learned to love this record.
 Secondly because it was deliberately challenging and it shocked me out of my then musical complacencies.
 Thirdly because I got into its experimental nature.
 This, I thought, is what punk should be all about.
 Not because it is aggressive, but because it is attempting to explore new ground beyond the conventional, and anarcho-punk, like punk rock before it, had become conventional with their rockisms and formulas.

 Fucking Pricks… is punk, sure, but it is also noise, industrial, jazz, and Dada.
 It is also extremely and unapologetically political."